 Indoor / Outdoor Photoperiods

 Many indoor growers give their cannabis plants an 18 hour photoperiod every day (18/6 cycle).
-However, growers starting plants indoors then moving outdoors often use a cycle with a shorter period of light.
+However, growers starting plants indoors then moving outdoors often use a cycle with a shorter period of daylight.

-This shorter period is matched to the natural light period the plant will get once they are moved outdoors.
+This shorter period is matched to the natural light exposure the hemp clones will get once they are moved outdoors.

-The ideal soil for outdoor marijuana plants is:
+The ideal soil for outdoor cannabis plants is: